Fondation Lucie et André Chagnon

 Compensation

 To avoid contributing to social inequality, we strive to minimize the spread between the highest and lowest salaries at the Foundation, while continuing to ensure an attractive employment offer.
 The Foundation’s compensation policy reflects its values of solidarity, justice, inclusion, agility and collaboration.
 The fundamental principles of this policy, which is reviewed on a regular basis, assure the organization of rigorous and equitable management that enables it recruit and retain the talent that it needs to achieve its mission.
-Compensation includes pension plan contributions and such employee benefits as insurance and employer source deductions.

 Thank you for helping us to improve our content.